-We provide platforms for debate, opportunities for people to make their voices heard and agenda-setting research.
-We are funded by our members, income from our events and training sessions, and are supported by trusts, foundations and other funding bodies.
+We provide platforms for debate, opportunities for people to make their voices heard and agendasetting research.
+We are funded by our members, income from our events and training sessions, and supported by trusts, foundations and other funding bodies.
+We are a proud Living Wage employer.